tessgi/tessvectors/README.md

     - MidTime: tessvectors data products are created on a per-camera basis as that is the referance frame for the engineering files, however the CCD readouts can have small variations (<1s between CCD's 1-4) and so may not line up exactly with these values.
 The cadence numbers should align with cadence numbers from mission TPFs and can be used to cross-index data as well.
 Currently CCD 1 for all cameras is being used as a benchmark.
     - Not all camera's will have quaternions at all times.
 NaN's have been introduced where this data is unavailable.
 In this event other cameras are used for guiding (typically cameras 1 & 4 will be used to guide TESS).

+### tessvectors processing
+The functionality to create the tessvectors files may be found in the [processing/](src/tessvectors/processing/) subpackage.
+Please see the processing [README](src/tessvectors/processing/README.md) for further information.

 ### Credits

 Initial development done by [Tyler Pritchard](https://github.com/tylerapritchard), [Christina Hedges](https://github.com/christinahedges) the [TESS Science Support Center](https://heasarc.gsfc.nasa.gov/docs/tess/), and the [MIT TESS Science Operations Team](https://tess.mit.edu/).